RuanCardoso/OmniNet/README.md

 5. Enter `com.unity.nuget.newtonsoft-json` as the package name.
 6. Click **Add**.

-However, for optimized performance with AtomNet, it utilizes binary serialization instead of JSON for its core operations.
+However, for optimized performance with OmniNet, it utilizes binary serialization instead of JSON for its core operations.

 ## Documentation